 So, what do you think of this week’s tip?
 Useful?
 How will you use it?
 Leave a comment below!

 P.S – Online Courses for Microsoft Word : Work Smarter with Style ( for Windows or Mac) Learn all about using Styles in Word.
 Create eBooks and Lead Magnets with Ease – all the things you need to create an eBook or Lead Magnet in Word.
 Go to Courses to pick the one you want.
-You can get 15% off any of the Word courses by using this coupon code at the checkout WORD15.

 As a Virtual Assitant you have many skills, and now might be the time to add “infographics” to your list of skills and services.
 Why?
 Because infographics are an important part of any well-rounded content strategy and massive drivers of traffic to your client’s website.